Cannabis legalization requires a new approach to maintain safe workplaces

 Is breath testing better?

-Breath testing or cannabis breathalyzers only provides up to a 3-hour length of detection for THC.
-The window of impairment can last 10+ hours, depending on multiple factors.
-In a real-world application, this is far too short and can potentially miss several hours of impairment.
+Breath testing or cannabis breathalyzers only provide up to a 3-hour length of detection for THC.
+Depending on multiple factors, the impairment window can be at least 8 to 10+ hours.
+Therefore, this 3-hour window is far too short in a real-world application and can potentially miss several hours of impairment.

-In addition, the detection windows claimed by the breathalyzer companies don’t account for timing and sample collection complications in the real world, which increase the relevant window of detection.
+In addition, the detection windows claimed by the breathalyzer companies don’t account for timing and sample collection complications in the real world, increasing the relevant detection window.
 (5,6)

 Lastly, breath testing or cannabis breathalyzers may not be able to detect edibles.
 No academic research to date shows that breath testing can effectively detect THC consumed in an edible product.
 Breath testing could lead to adverse safety outcomes if implemented in workplaces, as edibles are the fastest-growing method of cannabis consumption in the U.S.

-As an employer, you should structure your drug testing policy to account for the full window of impairment to create a fair and safe work environment for all of your employees throughout the entire day.
-This policy requires an accurate, easy-to-collect, rapid, point-of-care technology that can detect recent cannabis (THC) use over the entire window of impairment: saliva testing is able to check all of these boxes.
+As an employer, you should structure your drug testing policy to account for the full window of impairment to create a fair and safe work environment for all of your employees throughout the day.
+This policy requires accurate, easy-to-collect, rapid, point-of-care technology that can detect recent cannabis (THC) use over the entire window of impairment: saliva testing can check all of these boxes.

 Saliva testing can detect recent cannabis use within the past 12 hours or less, depending on the THC cut-off level.
 This provides the optimal detection length to provide fairness to responsible cannabis users and maintain workplace safety.
 It is the only test method with a window of detection that begins after use and lasts for the entire THC window of impairment or workday.
 (7)